Mec-iS/101-Course/README.md

 ### An Example Of Common Data Structure For The Web

-A very popular data structure used in server-client communications is [JSON](http://en.wikipedia.org/wiki/JSON): "an open standard format that uses human-readable text to transmit data objects consisting of attribute�value pairs."
+A very popular data structure used in server-client communications is [JSON](http://en.wikipedia.org/wiki/JSON): "an open standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs."

 We introduce here this kind of data formatting for web-transmissions by presenting a JSON implementation for geolocating and draw over maps: [GEOjson](http://geojson.org/).
 Here an example of JSON used for this purpose:
 ```